 Part one: How to define your online brand.

 You can’t take any step forward with re-positioning your brand without first of all finding out what your brand is all about.

 So supposing you don’t know what you should represent, the first thing to do is ask yourself the following questions and then take out time to answer each of them in details:

-What am i selling?
-What product/services am i trying to convince people out there to buy from me online?
+What product/services are you trying to convince people out there to buy?

 If you’re not an entrepreneur, you can ask yourself, what am i doing here.
 What kind of a person do i want people to think of me?
 Jovial and friendly?
 Bold, Fabulous?
 What kind of impression should i be creating here.